Who Paid the Piper?

 Who Paid the Piper?
-The CIA and the Cultural Cold War (U.S. title The Cultural Cold War: The CIA and the World of Arts and Letters) is a 1999 book by Frances Stonor Saunders.
-She recounts the mid-20th century Central Intelligence Agency (CIA) efforts to infiltrate and co-opt artistic movements using funds that were mostly channelled through the Congress for Cultural Freedom and Ford Foundation.
-She asserts that the aim of these efforts was to curb Soviet political influence in Europe, and expand American political influence.
-But she argues that the CIA-backed cultural initiatives came with strings attached: By entangling the state in "free" artistic expression, the Agency undermined America's moral position.
-She further suggests that U.S. Cold War cultural activities were similar in kind to those of the USSR.
+The CIA and the Cultural Cold War (US title The Cultural Cold War: The CIA and the World of Arts and Letters) is a 1999 book by the British historian Frances Stonor Saunders.
+She recounts the mid-20th-century efforts by the United States Central Intelligence Agency (CIA) to infiltrate and co-opt artistic movements, using funds that were mostly channelled through the Congress for Cultural Freedom and the Ford Foundation.
+She argues that the funds came with strings attached, that the aim of these CIA-backed cultural initiatives was to curb Soviet political influence in Europe, and expand American political influence.
+Her thesis is that by entangling the state in "free" artistic expression, the Agency undermined America's moral position.
+She further suggests that American Cold War cultural activities were similar in kind to those of the Soviet Union.

 Saunders' research and conclusions stirred up considerable debate.
 In Dissent, Jeffrey Isaac characterised Who Paid the Piper? as a "widely discussed retrospective on post-Second World War liberalism that raises important questions about the relationships between intellectuals and political power."
-In 2000, the book was published in the U.S. under a new title, The Cultural Cold War, which The New York Times reviewer praised as "more neutral" than the provocative Who Paid the Piper?.
+In 2000 the book was published in the US under a new title, The Cultural Cold War, which The New York Times reviewer praised as "more neutral" than the provocative Who Paid the Piper?.

 Content

-Saunders begins by depicting the post-World War II devastation in Western and Central Europe, and how the Soviets began staging plays, opera performances and other events for the culture-starved populations.
+Saunders begins by depicting the devastation in Western and Central Europe following the Second World War, and how the Soviets began staging plays, opera performances and other events for the culture-starved populations.
 The Americans recognised they must respond to what was perceived as a "Soviet cultural offensive".
-She then details the flurry of cultural happenings—plays, concerts, art exhibitions, cinema, literature, etc.—that were exported to Europe while secretly being subsidised by the CIA, for example, European tours of the Boston Symphony Orchestra, and film adaptations of Animal Farm and 1984.
+She then details the flurry of cultural happenings—plays, concerts, art exhibitions, new works of literature and cinema, etc.—that were exported to Europe while secretly being subsidised by the CIA, for example, European tours of the Boston Symphony Orchestra, and film adaptations of Animal Farm and of 1984.

 She notes how the Agency financed journals and magazines like Partisan Review, Kenyon Review, and The New Leader to provide "an intellectual bridgehead for American and European intellectuals whose common ground was anti-Communism."
 The CIA paid for the publication of over a thousand books, some funnelled through Praeger Publishing and other politically like-minded publishing houses.
-Among the books published and distributed with CIA help were Boris Pasternak's Doctor Zhivago, The New Class by Yugoslav dissident Milovan Djilas, Melvin Lasky's La Revolution Hongroise, and translations of T. S. Eliot's poems.
+Among the books published and distributed with CIA help were Boris Pasternak's Doctor Zhivago, The New Class by the Yugoslav dissident Milovan Djilas, Melvin Lasky's La Revolution Hongroise, and translations of T. S. Eliot's poems.